dmap02/perez_diet/README.md

 ### Data Input

-Raw data location: data/raw/
+Raw data location: Raw reads of all 16S rRNA sequencing samples have been deposited in the NCBI Sequence Read Archive (SRA) and can be accessed under BioProject PRJNA1277300.

-Metadata file: metadata/metadata.csv
+Metadata file: metadata/updated_metadata.csv

 - Ensure that your files follow this naming convention: